Qui-Gon-Jin/Revised-Bot/README.md

 ## In development

 - [X] Set explosive dices option
+- [ ] Abilitie to make initiative calculation with !i n n
 - [ ] Make the settings changeable for each individual server